Free Pomodoro Timer - Productivity Timer

 How It Works

-• Pomodoro (25 minutes): Focus completely on a single task
+• Pomodoro (25 minutes): Focus completely on a single task without interruptions.
+Work with full concentration during this period.

 Features